fishworks/gofish/README.md

 # Fish, The Package Manager

-Features, usage and installation instructions can be found in the [documentation](docs/README.md).
+Features, usage and installation instructions can be found on the [homepage](https://gofi.sh).

 ## What does Fish do?